LHL3341/LHL3341.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Honglin Lin, a senior undergraduate at Beijing University of Posts and Telecommunications.
-Currently, I am a research intern at Shanghai AI Lab.
+I'm Honglin Lin, a senior undergraduate at Beijing University of Posts and Telecommunications (BUPT).
+Currently, I am a research intern at Shanghai AI Laboratory.

 My research interests are mainly in Multimodal Language Models.